tgautam03/tgautam03.github.io/_posts/2021-07-09-swift-packages.md

 > Note: Functions here have to start with word `test`.

 Now we have 2 different options here:
-- Run each test differently; `swift test --filter funcName`
+- Run each test separately; `swift test --filter funcName`

     For example, testing *Fast Implementation*:
     ```